 Growing up, living and working in the beautiful county of Lincolnshire, surrounded by open views of the countryside, inspires me to do what I do.
 I love the bright vivid colours of spring and summer and the use of strong colour shows in my work.

 I started off garment making at 17, taught by my mother who worked in tailoring in her youth.
 After I married I decided to go back to college to study fashion and learn more about pattern cutting and couture.
 This then developed into a small business making made to measure bridal and evening wear, with most of my work coming from word of mouth.
 I have always enjoyed garment making, creating something totally individual but the part I enjoy most is the surface decoration and embellishment.

 After a few years off I decided to return to college, this time to study advanced creative textiles.
 My course tutor introduced me to the local branch of the embroiderers guild, where I met some amazingly talented artists.
 I was also introduced to a whole wealth of new materials, though glass beads have always been a favourite.
 For as long as I can remember I have loved glass in all it's forms and collect perfume bottles and other pieces of handmade glass, on top of my huge stash of beads.

-After 30 years of working with textiles I wanted to try my hand at something different.
-About four years ago I started making my own jewellery and handbags.
+After 30 years of garment making I wanted to try my hand at something different.
+About four years ago I started making my own jewellery, handbags and artwork.
 I started selling to friends and family through parties at my house.
 Word got around and thier friends and family then wanted to buy and commission some pieces.
-Needing an outlet I decided to set up a website so here I am today with my online shop.

 Through the use of a variety of mediums I hope to make items of jewellery and handbags that are totally original and that the wearer can enjoy for many years.

-If you would like any information about any of the items for sale or would just like to leave a message, please go to the contact page where you will find my contact details.
+If you would like any information about commissioning a piece of jewellery, a handbag or some artwork, please go to the contact page where you will find my contact details.